 So you’re an art lover, and you’re ready to buy art to personalize your living space, and slowly build up a collection you can’t wait to come home to enjoy.
 But perhaps you’re feeling a little confused about what to buy.
 How do you really evaluate an artwork and its worth?
 How do you know what to invest in, and what you’ll enjoy every day?
-Here are some tips to help you acquire your art collection for life -- by the experts at Winged Canvas Gallery.
+Here are some tips to help you acquire your art collection for life.

 1. Reflect on Your Personal Style and Interests

 Are you naturally drawn to traditional landscapes or modern abstracts?
 Do you respond to art for its ability to trigger nostalgic memories?
 Maybe you enjoy whimsical illustrations for their stories, or prefer the conversations sparked by contemporary abstracts.
 Whether you’re more of a traditionalist, a comic book/fantasy geek, a modern minimalist, or if you’re eclectic like me and like a variety of styles, the first step is being aware of the genres of art you’re drawn to.
 Maybe your kitchen has a fresh collection still life paintings of food, while your living room is decorated with pop icons and a painted guitar.
 Perhaps your bedroom is more neutral and abstract.
 Each room can feel different and invite a new mood!

 Tip: If you're a more eclectic art collector, you may want to try a feature wall where the art is hung together in a cluster, showcasing the variety and contrast of art styles.